hlandau/ncdocs/domain-names.md

     objects mapping port numbers to arrays of incomplete TLSA-ish records.
 This scheme has further problems as JSON does not support non-string keys, which means the port numbers had to be denoted as strings.)

+    As of writing, just 14 domains are attempting to make use of the (old) "tls" format.
+Of those domains, only six do so correctly, one of which has other configuration issues; two erroneously specify integers and not strings for the port number, and six appear to use an alternate format:

+      "tls": { "sha1": ["12:34:56:AB:CD:EF:..."], "enforce": "self" }

   - "email": This is nominally intended to specify an e. mail address for insertion into the hostmaster field of a SOA record.
 However, this assumes that each